gkalomalos/ERA_projects_SWORD/README.md

 2. Analyzing the impact of hazards on non-economic impacts (e.g., access to health and education).
    Additionally, the project aims to enable the dynamic application of CLIMADA by partner institutions through an easy-to-use and accessible graphical user interface (GUI).

-CLIMADERA is a Graphical User Interface (GUI) for [CLIMADA](https://wcr.ethz.ch/research/climada.html).
-CLIMADERA encompass CLIMADA’s full functionality, including the cost-benefit analyses of adaptation measures and new features developed within the ERA project, in order to enable local project partners to use CLIMADA independently.
+RISK WISE is a Graphical User Interface (GUI) for [CLIMADA](https://wcr.ethz.ch/research/climada.html).
+RISK WISE encompass CLIMADA’s full functionality, including the cost-benefit analyses of adaptation measures and new features developed within the ERA project, in order to enable local project partners to use CLIMADA independently.

 ## Dependencies and limitations

 1. Physical limitations
-   CLIMADERA is a standalone, portable desktop application designed for ease of use.
+   RISK WISE is a standalone, portable desktop application designed for ease of use.
 It is delivered as a self-contained folder containing all the necessary files, including an executable for starting the application.
 Double-clicking on this executable file will launch the application.
 No installation or special prerequisites are required.
 However, to ensure optimal performance, the following minimum system requirements are recommended:
    CPU: 1GHz dual core.
-Although CLIMADERA is not heavily CPU-intensive, tasks like impact calculations, map rendering, and report generation may increase CPU usage.
+Although RISK WISE is not heavily CPU-intensive, tasks like impact calculations, map rendering, and report generation may increase CPU usage.

 - RAM: 8GB.
 This is crucial as the application uses Python’s Pandas library for data handling, performing in-memory analytics.
 When processing large datasets, such as a 10GB dataset, the application requires at least an equivalent amount of free memory.
 This is because Python performs many calculations in memory, which can significantly increase the overall memory requirement.
 - Operating System: Microsoft Windows 10.